 The greatest pitcher to ever sport a handlebar mustache.
 A few of the lefthanders that had a lesser career than Viola: Billy Pierce, Ron Guidry, Mickey Lolich, Jimmy Key, Vida Blue, Jim Kaat, Kenny Rogers, and Boomer Wells.

 The tall righthander from North Carolina won 128 games for Minnesota in ten years, including 56 in the three years the team finished in first place.
 He was the first Twin to win the Cy Young Award, and yes he threw a spitter like his younger brother.

 A Kirk Gibson-type player: he was strong and fast, a fearless runner, and a power hitter.
 Allison was a football and baseball star at the University of Kansas, most likely could have played in the NFL.

-In Game Two of the 1965 World Series, Allison made a tremendous backhanded grab of a low sinking line drive in right field.
+In Game Two of the 1965 World Series, Allison made a tremendous backhanded grab of a low sinking line drive in left field.
 Twins’ fans simply call it “The Catch.”

 12. Johan Santana